DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Designed to operate in VCV Rack 2 (v2.6.6, or higher), "Free" and "Pro" editions.
 - Width: 3HP.
 - Must be placed alongside the **right side** of any _Vektor_ module, **without space** between them.
-- Available models (GUI theme variants): 8, automatically inherit the _Vektor_ module's model, when "linked".
+- Available models (GUI theme variants): 8, automatically inherit the _Vektor_ module's model (when "connected").
 - Outputs: 7 (LFO 1, LFO 2, JOY X, JOY Y, GATE, ENV X, ENV Y).
-- Output voltage ranges: -5V to +5V.
+- Output voltage ranges: -5V to +5V (0V or +10V for GATE).
 - LED: per output (all are RGB).

 ---